Matt Chandler (pastor): Israel and the Church

-Chandler makes a distinction between Israel and the church, as two different bodies that God created at different points in history.
+Chandler distinguishes between Israel and the church as two different bodies God created at different points in history.
 Chandler sees the church as being created by God through Christ's preaching: "God created the Church through the proclaimed gospel of the revealed Word, Jesus Christ."

 Christian hedonism

-Chandler believes in Christian hedonism, a phrase coined by John Piper, teaches that "God is most glorified in us when we are most satisfied in Him" and that God's highest pursuit ("His glory") and man's deepest and most durable joy come together in one pursuit—namely, the pursuit of satisfaction in God.
+Chandler believes in Christian hedonism, a phrase coined by John Piper, which teaches that "God is most glorified in us when we are most satisfied in Him" and that God's highest pursuit ("His glory") and man's deepest and most durable joy come together in one pursuit—namely, the pursuit of satisfaction in God.

 Historic Creationism

-Regarding creationism, Chandler refers to himself as a "historic creationist", taking the view presented by Old Testament professor Dr. John Sailhamer in his book Genesis Unbound.
+Regarding creationism, Chandler refers to himself as a "historic creationist", taking the view presented by Old Testament professor John Sailhamer in his book Genesis Unbound.
 Chandler describes the view, in his words, that God created the universe "in the early stages of an unknowable period of time" and that the days of creation were when "God groom[ed] a section of land that was uninhabitable… and prepare[ed] it for Adam and Eve and plac[ed] them in the garden and g[ave] them the cultural mandate, 'Go and make the rest of the world look like this.
 You're going to need a lot of help.
 Have a lot of babies.'"
 He affirms that the creation of the universe took place before the biblical Creation Week.

 Complementarianism

 Chandler holds to a complementarian view of gender roles.
-This view states that man and woman are equal in essence, value and dignity, but were created and called by God for distinct roles within the home and church.
-Husbands are charged to lead, protect and provide for their wives and families and wives to affirm and submit to their husbands' leadership.
+This view states that man and woman are equal in essence, value, and dignity but were created and called by God for distinct roles within the home and church.
+Husbands are charged to lead, protect, and provide for their wives and families, and wives to affirm and submit to their husbands' leadership.
 Men are also to bear the primary responsibility of leading the local church; therefore, the office of pastor/elder is restricted to men.
 Chandler believes that men were designed to be "cultivators, growers, nurturers, and builders".